 - Transmission from mother to baby during pregnancy, birth or breastfeeding

-- Through oral sex or sharing sex toys (although the risk is significantly lower than for anal and vaginal sex).
+- Through oral sex or sharing sex toys (although this risk is significantly lower than for anal and vaginal sex).

 How can I protect myself from HIV?

 Why shouldn’t I self test for HIV?
-It is your choice where you will be most comfortable having the test.
-You may feel anxious about taking the test and it is your choice if you would like to speak with a friend or professional before doing it, or have somebody with you while you perform the test.
-HIV testing is available in a range of professional healthcare settings, including free in NHS Sexual Health (GUM) Clinics where counselling is available.
+It is your choice where and how you will be most comfortable having a test.
+If you feel anxious about self-testing and getting your own result, you could speak with a friend or professional before buying one, or consider having somebody with you while you perform the test.
+HIV testing is available in a range of professional healthcare settings, including free testing in NHS Sexual Health (GUM) Clinics where counselling is also available.

 What are the advantages of using an oral fluid test?
 The OraQuick HIV Self Tests are designed to provide you with fast and accurate results while testing conveniently at home, or at a place and time or your choosing.
 The OraQuick HIV Self Test has proven accuracy of >99.7%.
 It just needs an easy and pain free swab of the gums to determine your status.

 How often should I test for HIV?
 This really depends on the lifestyle choices you make.
 If you know you make choices that put you at risk, including having unprotected sex with a person or people who do not know their HIV status, it is recommended that you test regularly.
 National guidelines recommend repeat testing every 3 months.
 You can make life easy and we'll remember for you, click here for subscription orders and get discounted prices.